Bahuti Falls

 The Bahuti Falls is a waterfall in Rewa district in the Indian state of Madhya Pradesh.
 It is the highest waterfall in Madhya Pradesh.

 The Falls

-Bahuti is a waterfall in Madhya Pradesh.
-It is on the river Nihai (also called as Odda) as it rushes down the edge of the Valley of Mauganj to join the Belan River, which is a tributary of Tamas or Tons River.
-It has a height of 145 m.
+The Bahuti waterfall is on the river Nihai (also called as Odda) as it rushes down the edge of the Valley of Mauganj to join the Belan River, which is a tributary of Tamas or Tons River.
+The waterfall has a height of 145 m.
 Some say it is on the river Sellar.

 The Bahuti Falls is an example of a nick point caused by rejuvenation.
 Knick point, also called a nick point or simply nick, represents breaks in slopes in the longitudinal profile of a river caused by rejuvenation.
 The break in channel gradient allows water to fall vertically giving rise to a waterfall.

-Flora and Fauna
+Flora and fauna

-Rewa has a somewhat Table landform.
-Bahuti Prapat lies on its North-eastern edge.
+Rewa has a somewhat table landform.
+Bahuti Prapat lies on its north-eastern edge.
 Fauna species of Hyena, Nilgai, Jackal, Bengal Monster Lizard, Indian Roller Bird, Indian Grey Hornbill, Oriental Magpie Robin etc can be seen here.